tnngoan/nearest-palette/README.md

 ## How this work?

-nearest-palette calculates the distance from query color to every color in the given palettes to find the closest ones and return the top k closest palettes.
+Big picture: *nearest-palette* calculates the distance from a color to every color in the given palettes to find the closest ones and return the top k closest palettes.

+Given an array of color palettes or import from (*nice-color-palettes*)[https://www.npmjs.com/package/nice-color-palettes#:~:text=4%20Versions-,nice-color-palettes,-A%20JSON%20of] and a target color in hex. *nearest-palette* will return a list of (k) palettes and the its distance to target, every color in these palettes may or may not be sorted in ascending order.

 From the Wikipedia article on the subject: